nifs-software/nifs-retrieve/docs/source/installation.rst

     echo "export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$LIBANA2_PREFIX/lib" >> ~/.bashrc
     source ~/.bashrc

 Make symbolic links of .client.ini and .client2.ini files which are stored in ~/kserver/kaiseki-client2 directory.
+These files are written about the network information of Kiseki server.

 .. prompt:: bash $